Critically examining the Domain Generalizability of Facial Expression Recognition models: Empirical Evaluation Details

+All images were first pre-processed with MTCNN \cite{zhang2016joint} to detect faces and facial landmarks.
+All images were aligned using an affine transformation with the landmark location of the eyes, and were all subsequently converted to grayscale.
+The images were resized to a 224 x 224 pixel square for the ResNet50 model, and 160 x 160 pixel square for the Inception-ResNet model.
+We performed horizontal flipping for a randomly selected 50\% of the images to augment training and prevent overfitting.

-To run our models, we used a Google Cloud instance equipped with a NVIDIA Tesla T4 GPU.
-We set the learning rate to .001 and batch size to 64.
-We trained our models using Stochastic Gradient Descent, with a momentum value of 0.9.
+To train our models, we utilised a NVIDIA RTX6000 GPU.
+We set the learning rate to 0.001 and used a step learning rate scheduler with a step size of 10 and a decay factor $\gamma$ of 0.5.
+We trained our models using Stochastic Gradient Descent, with a momentum value of 0.9 for 30 epochs.
+We used early stopping to choose the best-performing model, based on validation accuracy.
+For single-source experiments, we used a batch size of 64, while for all multi-source experiments, we used a batch size of 128.
+For training using multiple datasets (Experiment 2), we combined and shuffled the training sets of the respective source datasets.

 To evaluate our models, we report the top-1 accuracy, which is simply the proportion of correctly predicted samples.
-As most of the datasets are imbalanced, we also report the weighted F1-score which is given by:
+As most of the datasets are imbalanced, we also report the weighted F1-score in the Appendix.

-where $N_{l}$ is the number of samples in class $l$ and $N_\text{total}$ is the total number of samples being evaluated.